ImperialCollegeLondon/pnflow/src/pnm/README.md

 model [Raeini, Bijeljic and Blunt 2018], sponsored by [TOTAL].
 A recent validation of the pnflow and [pnextract] codes is published by [Bultreys et al. 2018].

+### Release notes:

-### Recent changes:
+### Release notes:

 - In 2020, the code has been through further restructuring and clean up as part of a sponsorship from [Wintershall Dea].
 The common components of PNM codes are kept in sync with privately developed codes and the closed-source generalized network model to reduce development effort and to allow future collaborations.
-This new code is kept under `develop` branch until further testing and benchmarking with the original code.
+However, this code is still well behind my local branch.
+If you like to work on this code development, please drop me an email for updates.
+The physical assumptions used in the model are not affected, so if you are a user of the code, you can continue using its older versions.
+The previous version of the code can be downloaded from [pnm2019 branch](https://github.com/aliraeini/pnflow/tree/pnm2019).

-- pnflow input keywords are changed significantly (for compatibility with the generalized network model) see the new [input_pnflow.dat](https://github.com/aliraeini/pnflow/blob/develop/doc/input_pnflow.dat) file in doc folder for more information.
+- pnflow input keywords are changed significantly (for compatibility with the generalized network model) see the new [input_pnflow.dat](https://github.com/aliraeini/pnflow/blob/master/doc/input_pnflow.dat) file in doc folder for more information.

+* The file [pnflow/ChangeLog](https://github.com/aliraeini/pnflow/blob/master/src/pnm/pnflow/ChangeLog) is used to document the main changes or extensions of the pnflow code.

 ### Instructions for Windows: